 - Beat together the "frosting" ingredients, cream cheese, powdered sugar, butter, maple syrup, a splash or two of milk, vanilla and salt until smooth and silky

 - Remove the cinnamon rolls from the oven

 - Immediately spread some of the frosting over the rolls, since they will be very hot the frosting will melt and coat the inner swirls of the cinnamon rolls (YUM!)

-- Wait some minutes until they have cooled a bit, spread over the rest of the frosting
+- Wait 20 minutes until they have cooled a bit, spread over the rest of the frosting